 - Follow the advice of local authorities.

-- Contact the Vanuatu Tourism Office for the latest advice prior to travelling to areas where volcanic activity may occur.
+Vanuatu Tourism Office for the latest advice prior to travelling to volcanic areas.

 Where to get help

 Depending on what you need, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider.
 Your travel insurer should have a 24-hour emergency number.

 Emergency phone numbers

 - Ambulance and medical emergencies: 115

 Always get a police report when reporting a crime.